-Factoring: In most cases, a company's cash is trapped in the form of accounts receivable credit extended to customers for purchases made.
+- Factoring: In most cases, a company's cash is trapped in the form of accounts receivable credit extended to customers for purchases made.
 These are assets as the money will be received in the future.
 However, in times of need, a company may require money immediately and cannot wait for the payment to be received on the due date, in the future.
-Cash crunch can be reduced by using factoring.

-Leasing: Purchasing assets such as equipment or machinery are expensive and most new startups may not have the necessary funds to do so.
-Therefore, new start-ups can resort to leasing these assets at the initial stages to reduce the cost.

-Credit cards: Small businesses also rely on credit cards to finance their business.
-It is becoming a popular alternative as credit card companies are usually not concerned about how you spend your money, as long as the bills are settled.
-In fact, customers are given the option to extend their credit by paying a minimal amount from their monthly bills and the remaining amount will incur acertain percentage of interest charge.
+Cash crunch can be reduced by using factoring. - Leasing: Purchasing assets such as equipment or machinery are expensive and most new startups may not have the necessary funds to do so.
+Therefore, new start-ups can resort to leasing these assets at the initial stages to reduce the cost. - Credit cards: Small businesses also rely on credit cards to finance their business.
+It is becoming a popular alternative as credit card companies are usually not concerned about how you spend their credit by paying a minimal amount from their monthly bills and the remaining amount will incur a certain percentage of interest charge.
 Although this option seems convenient, it is a risky way to finance a business and it must be used with caution.

-Requirement for new venture financing startup costs: Startup costs are the expenses incurred during the process of creating a new business.
+Requirement for new venture financing:

+Startup costs: Startup costs are the expenses incurred during the process of creating a new business.
 All businesses are different, so they require different types of startup costs.